Kim Cattrall will indeed reprise the role of Samantha Jones in ‘Sex and the City’ reboot - KESQ

 (CNN) — Buckle up, “Sex and the City” fans, because Kim Cattrall is finally back.

-A spokesperson for HBO Max confirmed to CNN that Cattrall filmed a scene as Samantha Jones in March for the hit show’s continuation series “And Just Like That…”.
-Like CNN, HBO Max is part of parent company Warner Bros.
+A spokesperson for HBO/Max confirmed to CNN that Cattrall filmed a scene as Samantha Jones in March for the hit show’s continuation series “And Just Like That…”.
+Like CNN, HBO is part of parent company Warner Bros.
 Discovery.

 The New York Post was first to report the news.